-Mohd Fadzli bin Ibrahim (Chairman) Justin Tan Seng Kooi (Member) Lee Boon Kok (Member)
+Mohd Fadzli bin Ibrahim (Chairman) Justin Tan Seng Kooi (Member) - Demised on 3 October 2010 Lee Boon Kok (Member) Tan Chin Eng (Member) - Appointed on 29 October 2010

 Function and Duties

 - (a) To review that the existing level of remuneration of Executive Directors is compatible with their corporate and individual performance; - (b) To recommend to the Board the remuneration of Executive Directors which is structured to link rewards to corporate and individual performance.
 Executive Directors should play no part in decisions on their own remuneration; - (c) In the case of Non-Executive Directors, the level of remuneration shall reflect the experience and level of responsibilities undertaken by the particular Non-Executive Directors concerned.
 Determination of remuneration packages shall be a matter for the Board as a whole.
 The individual(s) concerned shall abstain from discussion of their own remuneration; and - (d) The Company shall establish a formal and transparent procedure on Executive Directors' remuneration and fix the remuneration packages of individual Directors.